Disgraced

-The play is centered on sociopolitical themes such as Islamophobia and the self-identity of Muslim-American citizens.
-It focuses on a dinner party between four people with very different backgrounds.
+The 90-minute, one-act play is centered on sociopolitical themes such as Islamophobia and the self-identity of Muslim-American citizens.
+It explores a dinner party among four people with very different backgrounds.
 As discussion turns to politics and religion, the mood quickly becomes heated.
 Described as a "combustible powder keg of identity politics," the play depicts racial and ethnic prejudices that "secretly persist in even the most progressive cultural circles."
-It is also said to depict the challenge for upwardly mobile Muslim Americans in the post-9/11 America.
+It is also depicts the challenge for upwardly mobile Muslim Americans in post-9/11 America.
 Productions have included performances by Aasif Mandvi and Erik Jensen.